Noise-stability and central limit theorems for effective resistance of random electric networks: CLT for the effective resistance of the -dimensional torus

-Since $\TT_n^d$ has no natural border, our first objective is to define the effective resistance in a natural and translation invariant way.
-First, we define a special \emph{cut along direction 1} (see Figure~\ref{fig:torusE0}):
+Since $\TT_n^d$ has no boundary, our first objective is to define the effective resistance in a natural and translation invariant way.
+First, we define a special \textit{cut along direction} 1 (see Figure~\ref{fig:torusE0}):

-and the flows which \emph{cross the torus along direction 1, with intensity 1}:
+and the flows which \textit{cross the torus along direction} 1, \textit{with intensity} 1:

-Notice that the elements of $\Theta_0^n$ are sourceless flows and that the definition is translation invariant.
-Indeed, if we define, for any $i$ in $\{0,\ldots,n-1\}$:
+Notice that the elements of $\Theta_0^n$ are sourceless flows and that the definition is independent of the choice of the cut (along direction 1).
+Indeed, if we define, for any $i$ in $\{0,\ldots,n-1\}$,

-then, for any $i$ and any $\theta\in\ell^2_-(\E_{1/2}^n)$, we have:
+then, for any $i$ and any $\theta\in\ell^2_-(\E_{1/2}^n)$, we have

-Thus, for any sourceless flow $\theta$, $\sum_{e\in E_0}\theta(e)$ equals 1 if and only if $\sum_{e\in E_i}\theta(e)=1$ for some $i$ in $\{0,\ldots,n-1\}$.
+Thus, for any sourceless flow $\theta$, $\sum_{e\in E_0}\theta(e)$ equals 1 if and only if $\sum_{e\in E_i}\theta(e)=1$ for some $i$ in $\{ 0,\ldots,n-1\}$.
 Thus, for any translation $\tau$ on the torus,

-\begin{defi} One defines \emph{the effective resistance of the torus} as:
+\begin{defi} One defines \textit{the effective resistance of the torus} as